ace-study-group/assignment-qa/README.md

 *The team tested the app on MacOSX & Windows 7, it should work on Linux as well*
 - Version 4.3.1 of Node.js.

-## Download app dependencies
+## Download app dependencies & build
 *Depending on your system, you might need to execute npm with admin rights.*
 - Navigate to project root folder and type `npm install`.
-- Navigate to project root folder and type `bower install`.

-## Build the app
-- Navigate to project root and type `grunt dist`.

 ## Run the app
 - Navigate to project root folder and type